hung-christie/blender-python/README.md

 # Blender basics
 - When we first open Blender, we see that the scene already has a cube and other objects.
 In Blender's interface, to clear the scene, we can press `A`, which will select all the objects, then `X` and confirm by pressing `return`
 - Pressing `Shift` `A`, looking under `Mesh` and selecting `Cube` will create a cube object in the center of the scene
-- There are plenty of ways to experiment with this cube, but for the purposes of this graph, we can edit the scaling and
+- There are plenty of ways to experiment with this cube, but for the purposes of this graph, we can edit the scaling and location by looking the transform options under the Cube object.
+We can find this at the bottom right panel, click `Object Properties` (the orange square), and select `Transform`.
+From there, we can edit details about this cube such as location on the X, Y, or Z axes, as sell as how we want to scale in the X, Y or Z directions.

 Some useful hotkeys:
 - `G` is to grab whatever is under your cursor